agmmnn/awesome-blender/README.md

 ### 🪀Misc [^](#table)

 -   Management:
-    -   [BlenderKit](https://www.blenderkit.com/) : Allows you to download assets, materials, and alpha brushes to your blender client with the click of a button for free. _Now you can find it on built-in addons._
+    -   [BlenderKit](https://www.blenderkit.com/) : Allows you to download assets, materials, and alpha brushes to your blender client with the click of a button.
     -   [Blender Interplanety Storage](https://blenderartists.org/t/bis-online-material-storage/689728) : The online material (shader) storage add-on for Blender 3D creation.
 With the BIS add-on, you can save materials (groups of nodes) to the online personal library and then convenient search and upload them.
     -   [Asset Wizard](https://blenderartists.org/t/asset-wizard-for-blender-2-8/1149311) : is a asset management addon.
     -   [NodeCustomBuilder](https://blenderartists.org/t/nodecustombuilder-2-8-free-addon/1152185) : Preset system for nodes.